djwile/ihringen/README.md

 At some point in 2021, I transcribed the most important parts of the records of Ihringen's Jewish community into an Excel spreadsheet, and also included some metadata to aid in querying.
 I attempted to make the data maximally useful for genealogists.

 I place the data here (in both .csv and .xlsx form) to make it publicly available to all those interested.
+The .xlsx file contains a data dictionary.

 ## ihringenjewishrecords.org
 This repo also contains all code for the site [ihringenjewishrecords.org](https://ihringenjewishrecords.org).
 This site allows users to search the Ihringen Jewish data without needing to download or query it for themselves.

-This site also contains more in-depth information about the records, a detailed data dictionary, and transcriptions of some pre-1811 data.
+This site also contains more in-depth information about the records, commentary on the data dictionary, and transcriptions of some pre-1811 data (linking those names to the ones in the Standesbücher dataset).
+I hope it helps you find what you are looking for.